pMeshToolkit/quickstart/README.md

 A setting has been added to disable this logging (messages and devices are stored for 48 hours).

+Version 1.6 adds:

+An activity spinner is now shown when Mesh Developers Toolkit is connecting to a goTenna.

+New functionality has been added to allow the Mesh Developers Toolkit to request the position of a goTenna.

+A new Javascript command “find(guid)” sends a location request to the remote goTenna in the background.

+A new web server request “/find?guid=GUID” allows you to send a position request from another App or an url request.

+Swiping right on an incoming message on the Message tab also allows you to send a position request.

+The last position of a goTenna is available in the SQL table “gtlastfix” and the track in the table "'gttracks".

 # Usage notes